 Clean out and sell the old to help pay for the new

-Some places to resell the kids’ clothes and toys are Facebook Marketplace, garage sales, to your friends on Facebook, to your neighbors on Nextdoor, or kid’s consignment sales or resale shops.
+Some places to resell the kids’ clothes and toys are Facebook Marketplace, garage sales, your friends on Facebook, your neighbors on Nextdoor, or kid’s consignment sales or resale shops.
 Even if you only get a few dollars, it has helped you declutter, and that is a few dollars more for your Christmas budget!

 Make a list of all the expenses you will have this holiday season.